spr-networks/spr-tailscale/README.md

 ### Usage

-To share tailscale access with SPR devices, add the SPR devices to the 'tailnet' group.
+To share all tailscale access with SPR devices, add the SPR devices to the 'tailnet' group.

 ### TBD